im-fiv/prog-lang/README.md

 ## Getting Started

-You can follow these simple steps to get started with Prog-Lang:
+You can follow these simple steps to get started with Prog Lang:

 1. **Clone the Repository**: